Afaque-Anwar-Azad/sensu-event-streamliner/README.md

 * event.Check.RuntimeAssets
 * event.Check.Subscriptions

-My anecdotal testing has shown that this reduces the event payload by between one and two KiB per event.
+My anecdotal testing has shown that this reduces the event payload sent to a handler by between one and two KiB per event.

 ## Usage examples